AIPI520/project-team-4/README.md

 - We chose Random Forest Regressor as our final modeling algorithm.
 - Given the size of the dataset and the number of feature we were not able to run automatic hyperparameters fine-tuning (we tried GridSearchCV and RandomSearchCV).
 - This model ends up with choosing Random Forest as our final model with MAE: 0.54, MSE: 1.06, MAPE: 0.349.
+- Observations: Since we were not satisfyed with the MAPE values that the different models we tried were giving us, we thought that this could be due to unbalance between types of storms (since different features may be associated withteach type), so we analyzed the possibility of using different models for each type of storm, however we found out that on the test set we only have data for 1 type of storm.